kotadd/kyte-ruby/README.md

 [remote(GitLab)]
 1. Create issues first on GitLab.
-2. Create branch on an issue page.
+2. Create merge request with specified name on the issue page.

 [local]
 1. `git fetch origin` on your local Kyte project.